LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

   });

-The underlying idea of *RAJA Launch* is to enable developers to express hierarchical parallelism in terms of teams and threads.
-Similar to the CUDA programming model, development is done using a collection of threads, threads are grouped into teams.
-Using the ``RAJA::expt::loop`` methods iterations of the loop may be executed by threads or teams (depending on the execution policy).
+The idea underlying ``RAJA::expt::launch`` is to enable developers to express hierarchical parallelism in terms of teams and threads.
+Similar to the CUDA programming model, development is done using a collection of threads, and threads are grouped into teams.
+Using the ``RAJA::expt::loop`` methods iterations of the loop may be executed by threads or teams depending on the execution policy type.
 The launch context serves to synchronize threads within the same team.
-The *RAJA Launch* abstraction consist of three main concepts.
+The ``RAJA::expt::launch`` interface has three main concepts:

-  * *Launch Method*: creates an execution space in which developers may express their algorithm in terms of nested ``RAJA::expt::loop`` statements.
-The loops are then executed by threads or thread-teams.
-The method is templated on both a host and device execution space and enables run-time selection of the execution environment.
+  * ``RAJA::expt::launch`` template.
+This creates an execution environment in which a kernel implementation is written using nested ``RAJA::expt::loop`` statements.
+The launch policy template parameter used with the ``RAJA::expt::launch`` method enables specification of both a host and device execution environment, which enables run time selection of kernel execution.

-  * *Resources*: holds a number of teams and threads (akin to CUDA blocks/threads).
+  * ``RAJA::expt::Grid`` type.
+This type takes a number of teams and and a number of threads as arguments.

-  * *Loops*: are used to express hierarchical parallelism.
-Work within a loop is mapped to either teams or threads.
+  * ``RAJA::expt::loop`` template.
+These are used to define hierarchical parallel execution of a kernel.
+Operations within a loop are mapped to either teams or threads based on the execution policy template parameter provided.

 Team shared memory is available by using the ``RAJA_TEAM_SHARED`` macro.
 Team shared memory enables threads in a given team to share data.
-In practice, team policies are typically aliases for RAJA GPU block policies in the x,y,z dimensions (for example cuda_block_direct), while thread policies are aliases for RAJA GPU thread policies (for example cuda_thread_direct) x,y,z dimensions.
-On the host, teams and threads may be mapped to sequential loop execution or OpenMP threaded regions.
+In practice, team policies are typically aliases for RAJA GPU block policies in the x,y,z dimensions, while thread policies are aliases for RAJA GPU thread policies in the x,y,z dimensions.
+In a host execution environment, teams and threads may be mapped to sequential loop execution or OpenMP threaded regions.

-The team loop interface combines concepts from ``RAJA::forall`` and ``RAJA::kernel``.
-Various policies from ``RAJA::kernel`` are compatible with the ``RAJA::launch`` framework.
+Often, the ``RAJA::expt::Grid`` method can take an empty argument list for host execution.

+Please see the following tutorial sections for detailed examples that use ``RAJA::expt::launch``:

+ * :ref:`launchintro-label`
+ * :ref:`launchexecpols-label`
+ * :ref:`tutorialmatrixtranspose-label`

 .. _loop_elements-CombiningAdapter-label: